coreybruyere/coreybruyere/README.md

 Welcome to my Github webpage!

 This page once hosted v2 of personal website (which was built with Roots and Wordpress and can now be found over at [Gitlab](https://gitlab.com/coreybruyere/coreybruyere)).
-The newest version (temporary, while I work on v4) of my personal website can be found [here](https://github.com/coreybruyere/coreybruyere-v3).
+The newest version (v3 — temporary, while I work on v4) of my personal website can be found [here](https://github.com/coreybruyere/coreybruyere-v3).

 This web page <sup>(repo)</sup> has been repurposed to share my thoughts along with images from the world wide web that I find interesting.
 Thanks for visiting!